MatthewLoller/VeribasePlugin/README.md

 ### Metadata:

-On login, Dink can submit a character summary containing data that spans multiple notifiers to a custom webhook handler (configurable in the `Advanced` section).
+On login, Veribase can submit a character summary containing data that spans multiple notifiers to a custom webhook handler (configurable in the `Advanced` section).
 This login notification is delayed by at least 5 seconds in order to gather all of the relevant data.

 ## Credits

 This plugin uses code from [Universal Discord Notifier](https://github.com/MidgetJake/UniversalDiscordNotifier).

-Item rarity data is sourced from the OSRS Wiki (licensed under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/)), which was conveniently parsed by [Flipping Utilities](https://github.com/Flipping-Utilities/parsed-osrs) (and [transformed](https://github.com/pajlads/DinkPlugin/blob/master/src/test/java/dinkplugin/RarityCalculator.java) by pajlads).
+Item rarity data is sourced from the OSRS Wiki (licensed under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/)), which was conveniently parsed by [Flipping Utilities](https://github.com/Flipping-Utilities/parsed-osrs) (and [transformed](https://github.com/pajlads/VeribasePlugin/blob/master/src/test/java/veribaseplugin/RarityCalculator.java) by pajlads).